HaronW/Phy-GraphSlot/README.md

 ## License

-​	Phy-GraphSlot is released under the MIT License.
+​	GraphSlot is released under the MIT License.
 See the LICENSE file for more details.